Clubs & Honors

 Debate – Encourages the democratic exchange of ideas and the development of public speaking skills.
 Upper School students arm themselves with knowledge of a topic and then debate with another student either formally or extemporaneously.

 Freedom Arts – Freedom Arts is the creative brainchild of founding student editor Robert Hook, a member of the graduating class of 2012.
 Robert’s inspiration and tenacity were the essential ingredients in bringing forth a literary magazine that the Winston community both enjoys and treasures.
-Freedom Arts is published biannually and showcases the creative talents of Winston Upper School students.
-Contact: Michelle McCay
+Freedom Arts is published bi-annually and showcases the creative talents of Winston Upper School students.
+Contact: Richard Rodriguez

-Robotics – The Winston Robotics Club provides an opportunity for students (B Core – 12th Grades) to engineer, build and program different types of robots.
+STEAM– The Winston STEAM Club provides an opportunity for students (C Core – 12th Grades) to engineer, build and program different types of robots.
 Students will construct robots capable of basic and advanced functions.
-Contact: Roger Dillard

 Rotary EarlyAct – EarlyAct provides Lower School students a glimpse into the work of our Rotary Interact Club.
-EarlyAct is based on the principles of Interact, modified so that they are age appropriate and offers service and outreach opportunities for Winston’s youngest students.
-Contact: Samantha Bos
+EarlyAct is based on the principles of Interact, modified so that they are age-appropriate and offers service and outreach opportunities for Winston’s youngest students.
+Contact: Kristin Ashley

 Rotary Interact – Sponsored by the North Central Rotary Club and the Boerne Sunrise Rotary Club, this group offers Winston students an opportunity to create greater understanding and promote goodwill with youth around the world.
 Interact meets twice a month and functions similar to a regular Rotary Club.
 Contact: Mike Canales